Bots

 A bot goes through the following states:

-- Running — The bot is live and processing data.
+- Online — The bot is live and processing market data.
 It sends regular heartbeats to confirm connectivity.
-If a heartbeat is missed, the bot shows as offline.
+Compute charges apply.

 Assigning API Keys